rumpl/whitespace/README.md

 Most of the programs in the `ws` directory are working, there is something weird happening with the hanoi.ws...

+**Note**: Every program that waits for an input does not work on MAC OS X. Still need to find a workaround...

 ## Run

 You can simply run it with: